 Both the Keen Newport H2 and Keen Clearwater come with the classic Keen Foot Bumper, a bulbous rubber add-on to the front of the shoe that provides unrivaled toe protection.

 The Teva Original received the lowest marks in this category because of its floppy sole and straps that allowed for significant foot slip when on steep terrain.

 In recent years, manufacturers have introduced sticky climbing rubber (typically found on approach shoes) and Vibram soles to the mainstream outdoor shoe market.
 As a result, shoe traction has significantly improved.
 With each company boasting proprietary sole technology, we were curious to see how each model's traction compared.
 Our testers scrambled slick granite from Yosemite to Donner Summit to Bishop.
 Each product was subjected to a slip test while carrying a heavy pack and in wet conditions.
 The highest performers inspired enough confidence for quick travel even in steep, slick conditions.
 This score was worth 20% of the total.

-Not surprisingly, the only model with a Vibram sole, the Bedrock Cairn, snagged the highest Traction score.
+Not surprisingly, the only model with a Vibram sole, the Bedrock Cairn Adventure, snagged the highest Traction score.
 This model was a go-to on steep approaches thanks to the trusted rubber and large lug design of the sole.
 It missed out on scoring a perfect ten because testers found that on steep downhills, the thong design gave the feeling that their foot could slip from the shoe (although it never did).